chinamike65/hugo-tuolesi/content/book3/book3en.md

 In this way, not only will one's wishes come true, but it will also gradually strengthen the confidence in the Three Jewels, laying a solid foundation for future study.

-The practice method of contemplating the benefits of taking refuge In-depth contemplation of the eight merits and benefits of taking refuge mentioned later, and insisting on practicing the four refuges every day will also greatly increase the confidence in the guru and the Three Jewels.
+The practice method of contemplating the benefits of taking refuge

+In-depth contemplation of the eight merits and benefits of taking refuge are mentioned later, and persisting in practicing the four refuges every day will also greatly increase the confidence in the guru and the Three Jewels.

-Vows to never give up the practice of taking refuge in the Three Jewels When we thoroughly understand the causes of taking refuge, the merits and benefits of taking refuge, and the various damages of not taking refuge in the guru and the Three Jewels in this life and the next life, we should never give up whatever happens in our hearts.
+Vows to never give up the practice of taking refuge in the Three Jewels

+When we thoroughly understand the causes of taking refuge, the merits and benefits of taking refuge, and the various damages of not taking refuge in the guru and the Three Jewels in this life and the next life, we should never give up whatever happens in our hearts.
 Thoughts of the Three Jewels, and always make vows: as small as joking, as large as losing one's life, and never say anything about giving up and taking refuge.

 299